The Richie Rich/Scooby-Doo Show: Home media

 On May 20, 2008, Warner Home Video (via Hanna-Barbera and Warner Bros.
-Family Entertainment) released The Richie Rich/Scooby-Doo Show: Volume 1 on DVD for the Hanna-Barbera Classics Collection Region 1 for the first time.
-It features cartoons from the first seven episodes.
+Family Entertainment) released The Richie Rich/Scooby-Doo Show: Volume 1 on DVD for the Hanna-Barbera Classic Collection Region 1 for the first time.
+It features animated cartoons from the first seven episodes.
 The segment order is altered from the original air-date order.
 It is unknown when Warner Home Video will plan to release Volume 2 of the first season and the remainder of the second season of the show on DVD.